swmitra/html-designer/README.md

 * User can override tools automatic selection for property change presistense
 * Drag Selection to position ( Decision tree driven property selection for positioning a positioned or non-positioned element )
 * Drag Resize controls to Resize
+* Precise positioning by using arrow keys to shift by 1 pixel
+* Precise Resizing by using shift+arrow keys to increase/decrease height/width by 1 pixel
 * Shift+Drag to change containment
 * Alt+Click to do layered selection
 * Element serach by using jquery selector